Virtual Production

 Sony’s Pixomondo program will train students to become professional Virtual Art Department Artists through immersion in Unreal Engine and Virtual Production processes.
 PXO’s VAD program teaches students how to use the necessary technology to generate virtual environments and assets for film and television productions and prepares them to work on projects that involve LED Walls.

-The program is divided into three courses over 12 weeks (100 hours): 1) Core Techniques in Visualization, 2) Virtual Production Content Creation, and 3) Unreal Performance Optimization.
-By the end of the program, students will have developed the skillset necessary to pursue a career as a VAD Technical Artist, VAD Generalist, UE Technical Artist, VAD Concept Artist, UE Generalist, or UE Lighter.
+The program is divided into three virtual production courses over 12 weeks (100 hours): 1) Core Techniques in Visualization, 2) Virtual Production Content Creation, and 3) Unreal Performance Optimization.
+By the end of the program, students will gain an online certificate in virtual production and will have developed the skillset necessary to pursue a career as a VAD Technical Artist, VAD Generalist, UE Technical Artist, VAD Concept Artist, UE Generalist, or UE Lighter.

 As a student of VFS’s Virtual Art Department Content Creation certificate program, you will also be entitled to 25% off any VFS CONNECT part-time certificate course or workshop.
 Learn more about CONNECT here.

-- Proficiency in photogrammetry and 3D scanning processes to translate real-world objects into digital assets.
+• Proficiency in 3D scanning and photogrammetry processes to translate real-world objects into digital assets.

 Creative Development: